Stalkakuma/filter-countries/README.md

 This app is deployed using Vercel and can be inspected [here](https://filter-countries.vercel.app/)

+### Things Implemented

+1. Fetch, cache and display data from the API
+2. List to display data
+3. Make the list sortable alphabetically by name (ascending, descending).
+4. Implement a filter(s) that filters countries:
+ ..* That are smaller than Lithuania by area.

 ### Things to do

 1. Filter and Sort buttons need indication that they are applied or not.